mfux/qPusher/question_catalogue/LangChain/default.md

 Tools are functions that agents can use to interact with the world.
 These tools can be generic utilities (e.g. search), other chains, or even other agents.

-Below is are examples of supported tools
+Below are examples of supported tools

 **python_repl**